Telehealth available in Idaho, Utah, and Oregon. Covered by most major insurances.

 Firstly, half of the participants received alcoholic drinks (one per individual), and the other half got non-alcoholic beverages (three per individual).
 And then they were all allowed free access to all the alcoholic drinks for 1.5 hours.

-The research shows that stress led to excessive drinking in all participants.
+The results show that stress led to excessive drinking in all participants.

 However, stressed men who first received an alcoholic drink drank more than those who first got non-alcoholics.
 For women experiencing stress, what kind of drink they got first didn't matter.
-The stress, in itself, led to excessive drinking.
+The stress, in itself, made them consume more than enough alcohol.